michaelawarren/presentation-template/slides.md

 * Dependency Inversion  Principle

 note: try not to spend to much time on solid.
 Most are familiar with it be brief on this slide and the nest few.
 Good architecture requires us to use good building materials.
 Just like if you build a building of poor materials it doesn't really matter how great the architecture is.
 These principles are expanded upon in future chapters/slides so we'll cover their architecture analog briefly.

 ---

+## What is a components

+---